Chundu Island Camp

 Chundu Island Camp offers a memorable Zimbabwean safari experience on the Upper Zambezi.
 The camp is superbly positioned on an island in the Zambezi River, accessible only by boat.
 The location lends the camp a peaceful, authentic and remote atmosphere.
 But at the same time, being located only 21 km from Victoria Falls, Chundu Island is easily accessible to international visitors.

-There are just six tented rooms, set on wooden decks with en-suite showers.
-The tents are simple but comfortable and in a fantastic setting.
+There are just eight tented rooms, six of these are standard double rooms and two are family rooms.
 Guests are invited to wind down in the evenings with a sundowner on their private deck, while enjoying the sight of elephants and hippos on the opposite bank.

 The dining area, lounge and bar are a short walk away from each room.
 Guests are encouraged to make use of this outdoor space, relaxing with a book in the afternoons, or enjoying a cocktail in the evenings.
 Meals are served around a large open-air dining table, where guests and guides can share stories of their adventures under the stars and plan the next day’s activities.
 Private dinners can also be arranged either on the beach or in the heart of Chundu’s bush land.